RvanW/prog-project/PROCESS.md

 More work on the rating system, I have a seperate rating table which I need to query for every recipe now..
 Feels very inefficient.
 I will add extra columns to the Recipe table, totalRating and numberOfRatings.
 This way I can always calculate an average rating with only a recipe row.

 # Day 17
 Ratings fully implemented and working (I hope).
+No more time to work on a comments feature so I will mark this as my beta.